Wilzzu/Thunderblaze/README.md

     ```

 5.  **(Optional): Integrate with [botBob](https://github.com/Wilzzu/botBob)**

-    To enable timeout amount tracking, you can integrate the website with [botBob](https://github.com/Wilzzu/botBob), a public Discord bot I've developed.
-This bot allows users to be timed out via a voting system and records these timeouts in a database.
-Ensure [botBob](https://github.com/Wilzzu/botBob) is set up and connected to the same MongoDB database used for this project.
+      To enable timeout tracking, you can integrate the website with [botBob](https://github.com/Wilzzu/botBob), a public Discord bot I've developed.
+This bot allows users to be timed out via a voting system and then record these timeouts in a database.
+Make sure [botBob](https://github.com/Wilzzu/botBob) is set up and connected to the same MongoDB database used for this project.
 Follow the setup instructions provided in the [repository for botBob](https://github.com/Wilzzu/botBob).

 ## Discord Bot Commands